 Pelvic Floor Exercises During and After Pregnancy

-What is the pelvic floor?
+What is a pelvic floor exercise?

 Start with an empty bladder.
 Imagine that you’re trying to stop yourself from passing gas and trying to stop the flow of urine midstream at the same time.
 The feeling is one of “squeeze and lift” – a closing and drawing up of the front and back passages.
 Squeeze and hold those same muscles for 10 seconds and then slowly release.
 Squeeze again and release quickly.
-Do 20 10-second holds 5 times a day.
+Do 20 10-second holds five times a day.